Post Banner Image

 Credit: TilpunovMikhail/Shutterstock

-Irkutsk is one of the biggest industrial cities of Siberia, and its residents routinely brave January weather when the temperature stays below zero the whole month (-2°F to be exact).
-Irkutsk’s population of just over a half-million people seems to thrive in the frosty weather of Siberia near Lake Baikal, the deepest lake in the world.
+Irkutsk is one of the biggest industrial cities of Russia’s Siberia region, and its residents routinely brave January weather when the temperature stays below zero most of the month (-2 degrees Fahrenheit, on average).
+Irkutsk’s population of just over half a million people seems to thrive in the frosty weather of Siberia near Lake Baikal, the oldest, deepest lake in the world.
 In the winter, this massive lake turns into the world’s biggest skating rink.
 A ride through forest trails on sleds pulled by Siberian huskies is a once-in-a-lifetime thrill.

 4. Harbin, China